 |Shots to defeat||30, then 1 to stun / immortal (stunned ~1 second)|

-In Battle of the Brains, Morimer is the boss, he has recently pumped himself full of Vitalin, possibly explaining why he takes more shots to be vulnerable than any other enemy in the game (the Imposter Commander Keen only took 16, and he was much easier to fight).
+In Battle of the Brains, Mortimer is the boss, he has recently pumped himself full of Vitalin, possibly explaining why he takes more shots to be vulnerable than any other enemy in the game (the Imposter Commander Keen only took 16, and he was much easier to fight).
 His Brain Blaster is a high-powered version of Commander Keen's own Neural Stunner, to the point of being able to destroy his shots using one of his own.
-Mortimer only appears in The Warpcore, and is indirectly needed to complete the game (spoiler, so won't be mentioned for now).
+Mortimer only appears in The Warpcore, and is indirectly needed to complete the game.
 Mortimer walks at a slightly slower speed than Keen does, but his shots whizz by at an equal-if-not-greater speed.
-Mortimer is a force to be reckoned with, even if his IQ value is just one higher than Keen himself's.
+Mortimer is a force to be reckoned with, even if his IQ value is just one point higher than Keen's.